 I’ve written before about Hillside Public School, a small redbrick building that still stands across from the Toronto Zoo in northeast Scarborough.
-Many of us Hillsiders traveled from Kindergarten through high school together and that, I believe, is the magical bond that has joined us for all of these years.
+Many of us Hillsiders travelled from Kindergarten through high school together, and that, I believe, is the magical bond that has joined us for all of these years.

-We’ve decided to make it all happen again, and I’m sure this isn’t a hollow promise to ourselves.
-When we greeted each other there were no air kisses, cheeks lightly touching.
-This was an evening of full-on hugs, laughter from the belly, and genuine interest in each others lives.
+We’ve decided to make it all happen again, and I’m sure this promise isn’t hollow.
+When we greeted each other, there were no air kisses, cheeks lightly touching.
+This was an evening of full-on hugs, laughter from the belly, and genuine interest in each other’s lives.
 It was a time of joyful reunion and delight in the fact that no matter how we had changed, we really hadn’t changed at all.
 Schoolyard cliques and childhood hierarchy no longer existed, and we visited on level ground, confident in the people we now are.